cleonyc/autocovidbot/README.md

 ```

 * School code is the 4 character code specific to your NYC school.
 You can find the school code [here](https://schoolsearch.schools.nyc/).
 For example, "Q300."
 * State code is the 2 character state abbreviation.
+If you really don't know your state abbreviation, you can find them [here](https://www.ssa.gov/international/coc-docs/states.html).
 For example, "NY".
 * Send hour is the hour in which the bot should submit the form.
 This is in 24 hour time.
 For example, 8 = 8AM, and 13 = 1PM.
 * If you get a `ModuleNotFound` error, type `pip install <name of the module that wasn't found>` into console.
 You may need to close and reopen console after it is installed.